Kelvinlby/linker/README.md

-# sender
+# linker
-sender makes it easy to send TCP/UDP message in command line
+linker makes it easy to send TCP/UDP message in command line